The Contract That Changed Everything — Modern Paraphrase | fresh.bible

 You will have no other gods besides me.

-Don't make an of anything — nothing in the sky above, nothing on the earth below, nothing in the waters beneath.
+Don't make an idol of anything — nothing in the sky above, nothing on the earth below, nothing in the waters beneath.
 Don't bow down to them.
 Don't serve them.
 Because I am a jealous God.
 The consequences of turning against me ripple through generations — to the third and fourth generation of those who hate me.
-But my ?
+But my steadfast love?
 That extends to thousands of generations for those who love me and keep my commands."

 He opened with a reminder, not a demand.
 "I'm the one who rescued you."
 Before God asked them to do a single thing, he reminded them what he'd already done.
 That's not a power move — that's a relationship.
 And the jealousy he mentions isn't the petty, insecure kind.
 It's the kind that says: I gave everything for this relationship.
 Don't hand it to something that didn't.